Summer Sports Camps on the North Fork

 Orient Yacht Club Junior Sailing

-Orient Yacht Club has a junior program for kids ages 8 and up.
-The program uses Optimists for solo sailing and 420s for two-person teams.
-Sailors progress through levels, from basic rigging and boat handling to racing tactics and competitive regattas.
+Orient Yacht Club has a junior program for ages 8 and up.
+Kids use Optimists for solo sailing and 420s for two-person teams.
+Sailors move through levels, starting with basic rigging and boat handling and progressing to racing tactics and competitive regattas.

 Peconic Water Sports Camp